 Workshop seminars are attended by very few students.
 I find that it tends to be the same students who make use of these seminars.
 They’ll churn through all of them, and they’ll do very well in their degree as a result.

 The first year of university is the key time to make use of the library workshop seminar.
-Check out these findings from Tanguay and Hanratty (2017) of the University of Swansea.
-They show that the first year is when the most students use the Library Workshops.
+In fact, Tanguay and Hanratty (2017) show that the first year is when the most students use the Library Workshops.

 This would indicate that there are likely also a lot of workshops tailored specifically for you – the first year student!